Kenosha, Wisconsin

-Kenosha was once a center of industrial activity; it was home to large automotive factories which fueled its economy.
-Like some other Rust Belt cities, Kenosha lost these factories in the late 20th century, causing it to gradually transition into a services-based economy.
-In recent years, the city and surrounding county have benefited from increased job growth, and the city has worked on repairing roads and other infrastructure.
-It is home to the headquarters of the Fortune 1000 tool manufacturer Snap-on Inc., as well as the clothing company Jockey International.
-Kenosha is home to multiple educational institutions including the University of Wisconsin–Parkside, Carthage College, and Gateway Technical College.
-Residents of the city are called Kenoshans.
+Kenosha (/kəˈnoʊʃə/) is a city in Kenosha County, Wisconsin, United States, and its county seat.
+Situated on the southwestern shore of Lake Michigan, it is the fourth-most populous city in Wisconsin, with a population of 99,986 at the 2020 census.
+The Kenosha metropolitan statistical area, consisting solely of Kenosha County, has roughly 169,000 residents.
+Kenosha is a satellite city located roughly 32 mi south of Milwaukee and 50 mi north of Chicago via Interstate 94 and has significant cultural and economic connections to both cities.

+Kenosha was founded in 1835 and incorporated in 1850.
+Initially developed as a port and manufacturing center, it played a prominent role in the regional economy through the 20th century, particularly in the automotive and durable goods industries.
+While manufacturing remains a component of the local economy, recent decades have seen growth in healthcare, education, and logistics.
+The headquarters of Snap-on and Jockey International are in Kenosha.
+The city is home to several higher education institutions, including the University of Wisconsin–Parkside and Carthage College.
+Cultural and recreational amenities include the Kenosha Public Museum, Civil War Museum, and access to waterfront parks, marinas, and a restored electric streetcar system that serves the downtown and lakefront areas.

 History

 The Potawatomi originally named the area Kenozia (also transcribed ginoozhe, kinoje) "place of the pike", while the Menominee referred to the place as Kenūsīw, meaning "Northern Pike".
 The early Ojibwa name is reported as Masu-kinoja "trout (pike) come all at once".
 These refer to the annual spawning of trout, in which thousands of fish entered the rivers from Lake Michigan, providing food for the coming months.

 Sites of early human habitation have been discovered in the Kenosha vicinity.
-It remains unclear if any sites pre-date the Clovis Culture but, if so, those sites would be contemporaneous with the Wisconsin glaciation.
+It remains unclear if any sites pre-date the Clovis culture but, if so, those sites would be contemporaneous with the Wisconsin glaciation.
 Paleo-Indians settled in the area at least 13,500 years ago.

-European settlement

-The first European settlers, part of the Western Emigration Company, arrived in the early 1830s, from Hannibal and Troy, New York, led by John Bullen, Jr., who sought to purchase enough land for a town.
-Thwarted in Milwaukee and Racine, the group arrived at Pike Creek on 6 June 1835, building log houses and later homes of frame, native stone, and brick.
+The first European settlers, part of the Western Emigration Company, arrived in the early 1830s, from Hannibal and Troy, New York, led by John Bullen Jr., who sought to purchase enough land for a town.
+Thwarted in Milwaukee and Racine, the group arrived at Pike Creek on June 6, 1835, building log houses and later homes of frame, native stone, and brick.
 The first school and churches followed, with platting completed in 1836.
 As more settlers arrived and the first post office was established, the village was known as Pike Creek, then renamed Southport in 1837, a name which lives on as a southeast-side neighborhood, park, and elementary school, and has been adopted by several businesses.

 The area became an important Great Lakes shipping port.
-In 1850, the village changed its name from Southport to Kenosha which is its current name.
+In 1850, the village changed its name from Southport to Kenosha, which is its current name.
 The name Kenosha was adapted from the Chippewa word kinoje (pike or pickerel).